 If your toenail falls off from running, you might want to cover the nail bed in a light, protective dressing such as a sterile Band-Aid or gauze.

-Depending on the condition of the nail bed, remaining toenail fragments, and blood vessels, it is also possible for the area to become infected.
+The area can also become infected, depending on the condition of the nail bed, remaining toenail fragments, and blood vessels.
 Signs of an infected toenail include redness, swelling, more intense pain, warmth, and drainage or pus.

 To prevent infection after your toenail falls off, soak the affected foot in warm salt water several times per day and wear clean, dry socks.

-Here are the top ways to stop a toenail falling off from running:
+Here are the top ways to stop a toenail from falling off from running:

 #1: Trim Your Toenails

-Regularly trimming your nails so that they stay neat and short can prevent them from jutting out beyond your toe.
+Regularly trimming your nails to stay neat and short can prevent them from jutting out beyond your toe.

-When your toenails are too long, they extend beyond your toe, leaving them in a vulnerable position to collide with the inside of the shoe.
+When toenails are too long, they extend beyond the toe, leaving them vulnerable to colliding with the inside of the shoe.

 When it comes to getting the proper fit with running shoes, most people focus solely on the size of the shoe, but it’s also important that the shape and width of the shoe adequately fit your foot.